avatorl/dax-udf-svg-ibcs/docs/pbix/README.md

-# IBCS-guided charts created using PowerofBI.IBCS package
+# PBIX files with examples created using the PowerofBI.IBCS package

-Use the the latest available version of the *.PBIX file (unless you need an older version to debug older version of a function).
+Use the latest available version of the *.PBIX file (unless you need an older version to debug an older version of a function).